alan-turing-institute/hub23-deploy/README.md

 ./make-config-files.sh
 ```

-This will populate `secret-template.yaml` and `config-template.yaml` with the appropriate information and save the output as `.secret/secret.yaml` and `.secret/config.yaml`.
+This will populate `secret-template.yaml` and `config-template.yaml` (using [`sed`](http://www.grymoire.com/Unix/Sed.html)) with the appropriate information and save the output as `.secret/secret.yaml` and `.secret/config.yaml`.
+It will ask for your Docker ID and password and your account must be a member of the DockerHub organisation `binderhubtest`.

 `.secret/` is a git-ignored folder so that the `secret.yaml` and `config.yaml` files (and any secrets downloaded in the process of creating them) cannot be pushed to GitHub.

-The script will also print the Binder IP address.
+Lastly, the script will print the Binder IP address.

 ## Maintaining or Upgrading Hub23

 If changes are made to `.secret/secret.yaml` and/or `.secret/config.yaml` during development, make sure that:
 * the new format is reflected in `secret-template.yaml` and/or `config-template.yaml` and any new secrets/tokens/passwords are redacted;
 * new secrets/tokens/passwords are added to the Azure key vault (see `docs/azure-keyvault.md`);
-* `make-config-files.sh` is updated in order to populate the templates with the appropriate information.
+* `make-config-files.sh` is updated in order to populate the templates with the appropriate information (i.e. using `sed`).

 This will ensure that a future developer (someone else or future-you!) can recreate the configuration files for Hub23.